Subconscious-ai/sublime/api/README.md

 ```

 That's it!
 You just ran your first experiment!
-You can further customize your experiment by consulting the Swagger UI documentation, accessible through the provided <link>.
-Should you have any additional questions or need further assistance, please feel free to contact us at <email>.
+You can further customize your experiment by consulting the Swagger UI documentation, accessible through the provided [<link>](https://api.subconscious.ai/docs#/).
+Should you have any additional questions or need further assistance, please feel free to contact us at ethicsboard@subconscious.ai.